dkillough/dkillough/README.md

 # Daniel "Kiiro" Killough

-third year ut computer science student
+third year computer science student at the university of texas at austin (ut)

 additional studies in digital arts, social media, and immersive technologies